Ben-PH/tetanus/Musings.md

   * build with `bootimage run --bin <filename without .rs`
   * annotate your macros with `#[macro_export]` inside your extra library files

+##  CPU Excuptions##

+### Pre-Reading ###

+There are many different things that trigger an exe in the cpu.
+Some that are straight forward are div-zero's and page faults. we can bundle them up into a `struct` that forms an **interuption descriptor table** (given to us by the x86_64 crate).

+Like my time with os161, there is a calling convention to be respected.
+A major clue of a challange here, is in the name. **interupt**.
+Doesn't matter what's going on, an interupt will jump the queu and hog the program counter.
+OF relevance:
+  * 6 registers for the argument - `rdi` `rsi` `rdx` `rcx` `r8` `r9`
+  * then the stack
+  * results into `rax` and `rdx`

+**all** preserved registers must be saved - that's because an interupt can occur at any time...
+The interupt takes 7 steps
+1. Alighn stack pointer (16 bytes)
+2. Switch stack
+3. Push old SP
+4. push and update `RFLAGS` register
+5. push IP
+6. push err code
+7. invoke the handler

+we have the `InterruptDescriptorTable` object in the `x86_64` crate to handle most of the details.

+The rest is instructional to implement that.